Puyehue National Park

 Termas de Puyehue Wellness & Spa Resort

 The heavy rainfall in southern Chile gives rise to the evergreen forests typical of this region.
+The park's topography is a result of glaciations and volcanic activity that shaped the Andean massif.

-• Numerous lakes of great beauty and valleys, such as those of the Gol-Gol and Chanleufú rivers, can be found here.
+• Lakes of great beauty and valleys, such as those of the Gol-Gol and Chanleufú rivers, can be found here.
 Among its main attractions are the stunning waterfalls: Salto del Indio, Salto de La Princesa, Los Novios, and magnificent lakes such as El Encanto, Toro, and Rupanco—one of the most beautiful in Chile, to name a few.

 Additionally, Puyehue features thermal baths that are a popular attraction for visitors.
 Located near Puyehue Lake, these natural hot springs offer therapeutic properties, making Puyehue an ideal spot to relax and enjoy nature.